 Part One - Open to the Public

 Pages

-To elect a Chairman for this meeting of the Sub-Committee.
+1 Election of a Chairman

-To receive apologies for absence, if any.
+To elect a Chairman for the Sub-Committee meeting.

-Members and Officers are invited to make any declarations of Disclosable Pecuniary or Local Non-Pecuniary Interests that they may have in relation to items on the Agenda and are also reminded to make any declarations at any Pages stage during the Meeting if it becomes apparent that this may be required when a particular item or issue is considered.
-To receive any Declarations of Lobbying in respect of any item on the agenda and also declarations of any response to that lobbying.
-Report of the Cabinet Member with responsibility for Community Health Part Two - Exempt/Confidential Pages There are no Exempt or Confidential items for this Agenda.
+2 Apologies for Absence To receive apologies for absence, if any.

+3 Declarations of Interest Members and Officers are invited to make any declarations of Disclosable Pecuniary or Local Non-Pecuniary Interests that they may have in relation to items on the Agenda and are also reminded to make any declarations at any stage during the Meeting if it becomes apparent that this may be required when a particular item or issue is considered.
+4 Declarations of Lobbying and Responses to Lobbying To receive any Declarations of Lobbying in respect of any item on the agenda and also declarations of any response to that lobbying.
+Film Classification - a film to be screened at Riverside Theatre, Woodbridge ES/0893 1 - 30 Report of the Acting Legal and Licensing Services Manager 6 Exempt/Confidential Items It is recommended that under Section 100A(4) of the Local Government Act 1972 (as amended) the public be excluded from the meeting for the following item of business on the grounds that it involves the likely disclosure of exempt information as defined in Paragraphs 1 and 2 of Part 1 of Schedule 12A of the Act.
+Part Two - Exempt/Confidential Pages 7 Taxi and Private Hire Matters - Information relating to any individual. - Information that is likely to reveal the identity of an individual.
 Close Stephen Baker, Chief Executive Filming, Videoing, Photography and Audio Recording at Council Meetings The Council, members of the public and press may record / film / photograph or broadcast this meeting when the public and press are not lawfully excluded.
 Any member of the public who attends a meeting and objects to being filmed should advise the Committee Clerk (in advance), who will instruct that they are not included in any filming.
 If you require this document in large print, audio or Braille or in a different language, please contact the Democratic Services Team on 01502 523521 or email: democraticservices@eastsuffolk.gov.uk